CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 7. Minging/NITRP or actions that could cause you to be seen as a disruption to other players is not allowed on the server.

-8. Scamming players out of IRL money/items will result in a permanent ban, although scamming in-game items is allowed
+8. Scamming players out of IRL money/items will result in a permanent ban, although scamming in-game items is allowed.

 9. Do not impersonate any Staff Members.